sharronesofer/visual_dm/docs/Development_Bible.md

 ### Rest and Recovery

 #### Short Rest
-- No specific time requirement (real-time game world)
+- 1 hour minimum duration in game time
-- Recover 50% of HP and MP
+- Recover 50% of HP and MP (rounded up)
 - Can be taken twice between long rests
-- [Note: Consider encounter chance during short rests]
+- Cannot be taken in dangerous locations

 #### Long Rest
-- No specific time requirement (real-time game world)
+- 8 hours minimum duration in game time
 - Recover all HP and MP
 - Cannot be taken in dangerous locations
-- Chance of dangerous encounter during rest based on region's Danger Level (DL)
+- Chance of random encounter based on region's Danger Level (DL)
-- [Note: Need to create encounter tables for rest interruptions]

 ### Items and Equipment